safdar-azeem/vue-ssr-lite/examples/middleware-example/README.md

 # vue-ssr-lite Middleware Example

-This repository demonstrates the proposed `vue-ssr-lite` middleware API with a deliberately small mental model.
+This example demonstrates the `vue-ssr-lite` middleware API with a deliberately small mental model.

 There are only two places where application developers declare middleware: